t-yanshinvernon/DBS-SEED/Assessment/ASSESSMENT03.md

   - The opposite is backwardation.
 When would an equity futures price be backwardated?
 Negative Outlook.
 5. Pricing Swaps - PV of fixed leg must equal PV of floating leg, at inception.
 6. Forward rate is the best estimate.

+1. Which of the following statements is most likely to be false about equities traded on most stock exchanges?
+Market is likely to be quote driven.
+2. What is a key difference between a forward contract and a futures contract?
+A forward contract can be customized to a client's requirements, but a futures contract is standardized.
+3. A Japanese company imports goods from Europe (which they pay for in Euros) and sells them to local customers (priced in Yen).
+They would like to hedge the costs of their imports.
+Which of these transactions would be suitable for this?
+Forward purchase of Euro versus selling Yen.
+4. Which of the following best describes a "market limit" order?
+Fill the trade at the best price(s) in the market.
+5. What of the following is true about the Capital Market versus the Banking market?
+The capital market allows buyers and sellers to trade in the secondary market.
+6. A corporate treasury has cash deposits of SGD 50mm which they want to invest in a safe place and earn acceptable returns.
+Which of the following investments seems most appropriate for this client?
+Commercial Paper.
+7. Which of the following is not an equity or equity-linked products?
+Floating Rate Note.
+8. A wealth management client buys a call option on a stock.
+Which of the following statements is true? their downside is limited to the cost of the option.
+9. A corporate client is choosing between equity and debt financing.
+Which of the following is not a relevant consideration?
+Legal Fees.
+10. A corporate client raises money for their business by issuing a bond.
+It pays investors a fixed rate of interest of 4% per annum.
+What is the name given to this fixed rate?
+Coupon Rate.
+11. Which of the following classes of Capital markets products is issued with the shortest legal maturity?
+Money Market - Bills.
+12. A 10 year government bond has a coupon of 2% (paid annually), nominal value of 100 and a market price of 90.
+If an investor buys this bond what is the annual cash flow which they will receive?
+2.0